outfoxx/Kubrick/Sources/Kubrick/Kubrick.docc/URLSessionJobs.md

 # URLSession Jobs

-Details on setting up and using URL Session download & upload transfers in jobs.
+Details on setting up and using URL Session download & upload transfers in Jobs.

 @Metadata {
   @PageColor(purple)